Spica TC-60 Crossover and Schematics |

 The TC-60 was the last Spica design and the only speaker launched after the Parasound acquisition.
 While both a 6 ohm and 8 ohm versions of the literature exist, this was only a change in the literature not in the design.

-Few electrolytic capacitors were used, which is good as the metal film capacitors are more reliable and considered to be sonically cleaner.
+Few electrolytic capacitors were used, which is preferable, as the metal film capacitors are more reliable and considered to be sonically cleaner.
 Electrolytic capacitors are frequently used where larger values are needed because of their lower price and smaller size.
 Unfortunately electrolytics are prone to failure with age.
 See: Upgrading/Repairing Crossovers and Service Codes

 TC-60 Crossover Components